 Second century AD

-A Chinese man named Ts’ai Lun is credited with inventing paper.
+A Chinese eunuch court official named Ts’ai Lun (or Cai Lun) is credited with inventing paper.

 A Chinese man named Pi-Sheng develops type characters from hardened clay, creating the first movable type.
 The fairly soft material hampers the success of this technology.

 Type characters cast from metal (bronze) are developed in China, Japan and Korea.
 The oldest known book printed using metal type dates back to the year 1377.
 It is a Korean Buddhist document, called Selected Teachings of Buddhist Sages and Seon Masters.

 Even though woodcut had already been in use for centuries in China and Japan, the oldest known European specimen dates from the beginning of the 15th century.
 Woodcut is a relief printing technique in which text and images are carved into the surface of a block of wood.
 The printing parts remain level with the surface while the non-printing parts are removed, typically with a knife or chisel.
 The woodblock is then inked and the substrate pressed against the woodblock.
 The ink that is used is made of lampblack (soot from oil lamps) mixed with varnish or boiled linseed oil.

 Books are still rare since they need to be laboriously handwritten by scribes.
 The University of Cambridge has one of the largest libraries in Europe – constituting just 122 books.

 In 1436 Gutenberg begins work on a printing press.
 It takes him 4 years to finish his wooden press which uses movable metal type.
 Among his first publications that get printed on the new device are bibles.
 The first edition has 40 lines per page.
 A later 42-line version comes in two volumes.

 In 1465 the first drypoint engravings are created by the Housebook Master, a south German artist.
 Drypoint is a technique in which an image is incised into a (copper) plate with a hard-pointed ‘needle’ of sharp metal or a diamond point.